 |Compression||Lossy and lossless||Lossless||Lossy and lossless||Lossy and lossless|

 On multiple occasions, we wish to change the format of a media file to avoid compatibility issues.
-For instance, if a video file of MOV format is not supported by a media player, then you might consider converting it.
+For instance, if a media player does not support a MOV format's video file, you might consider converting it.

-If you don’t want to download a dedicated tool to convert videos from one format to another, then don’t worry.
+If you don't want to download a dedicated tool to convert videos from one format to another, don't worry.
 There are several online tools (mostly free) that can meet your requirements.
-Some of the common online tools are Online Video Converter, Covertio, KeepVid, ZamZar, ChipChamp, and so on.
-Most of these tools work in the same way.
-You can just upload the file you wish to convert and select the target format.
+Some of the common online tools are Online Video Converter, Covertio, KeepVid, ZamZar, ChipChamp, etc. Most of these tools work in the same way.
+You can upload the file you wish to convert and select the target format.
 The online tool will do the conversion and would let you download the converted media in the end.

-Apart from these free techniques, there are also some premium converters that would need you to buy them beforehand.
-If you are a professional and don’t want to do a lossy conversion, then you can consider buying these tools instead.
+Apart from these free techniques, some premium converters would need you to buy them beforehand.
+If you are a professional and don't want to do a lossy conversion, you can consider buying these tools instead.

 There are times when we often end up getting our videos corrupt or delete them by mistake.
 Well, in these cases, you need to use dedicated third-party tools that can help you repair your videos.

-The good news is that you can repair all kinds of damages related to a video file using Recoverit Video Repair .
+The good news is that you can repair all kinds of damages related to a video file using Wondershare Repairit Video Repair.
 Developed by Wondershare, it is an excellent DIY video repairing tool that supports all the leading formats like MP4, MPEG4, MOV, FLV, and more.
 From a frozen video to a corrupted file, it can fix every major issue with your media file.

-Firstly, you can just add the corrupted videos to the interface by clicking on the "Add" button or "Add video and start repairing".
+Firstly, you can add the corrupted videos to the interface by clicking on the "Add" button or "Add video and start repairing."

-That’s it!
-Once the quick scan is completed, you can simply save the videos to the location of your choice.
-Before saving the repaired videos, you can preview the repairing contenet and effection.
+That's it!
+Once the quick scan is completed, you can save the videos to the location of your choice.
+Before saving the repaired videos, you can preview the repairing content and effection.

-In case if the quick scan is not able to meet your requirements, click on the “Advanced Repair” option.
-Now, you need to upload a sample video (of the same format) so that the application can take it as a reference to repair your corrupted video.
+If the quick scan is not able to meet your requirements, click on the "Advanced Repair" option.
+Now, you need to upload a sample video (of the same format) so that the application can take it as a reference to repairing your corrupted video.

-You can save the repaired video to the pointed position and name new folder.
+You can save the repaired video to the pointed position and name a new folder.

 There you go!
-I’m sure that after reading this guide, you would be able to understand what is MP4 and the difference between MP3, MP4, MPEG4, and MOV.
-In case if you have got your videos corrupted while moving or converting them, then use a dedicated tool like Recoverit Video Repair.
-Recommended by experts, it will let you repair all kinds of videos under every possible scenario in a hassle-free manner.
+I'm sure that after reading this guide, you would be able to understand what MP4 is and the difference between MP3, MP4, MPEG4, and MOV.
+If you have got your videos corrupted while moving or converting them, then use a dedicated tool like Wondershare Repairit Video Repair.
+Recommended by experts, it will let you repair MP4, MOV, or other formats of videos under every possible scenario in a hassle-free manner.